 - Low quality OGG Theora video (250MB): http://www.archive.org/details/Dont_Listen_Alone

 - Windows users will need to install VLC from here to watch the above.

 If you’re interested in the background to the project, read on.

 It started in 2007 when Jono suggested I follow the gents around behind-the-scenes at LugRadio Live that year, to get an some footage of what the weekend is like for them.
-There wasn’t really enough useful footage to create a story, so what Laura and I shot that weekend ended up in the trailer for LRL 2008 USA.
+There wasn’t really enough useful footage to create a story, so I turned that into the trailer for LRL 2008 USA.
 The gents worked out that they could afford to sponsor me to go to LRL USA and, again, video the trip for posterity.
 Oh, and to run the crew for the weekend too.
 The result (I avoided using “outcome” or “deliverable” there) was to be a documentary about the trip, which was such a big thing for “four idiots from Wolverhampton” to have spawned that they wanted there to be a lasting record.

 At this point I should add, if it’s not apparent enough already, that I’ve never attempted a project like this before.
 I’ve never made a documentary, I’ve never tried to tell a story through video.
 Mostly I’ve videoed talks at conferences, which is a lot easier: The content is someone else’s responsibility, you just have the technical task of capturing it on camera.